mido/mido/docs/files/midi.rst

 length of a half note, i.e. two quarter notes.
 Thus the default MIDI tempo of 500000 corresponds to a beat length of 1 second which is 60 BPM.

-The meta messages 'set_tempo' and 'time_signature' can be used to change the tempo and time signature during a song, respectively.
+The meta events 'set_tempo' and 'time_signature' can be used to change the tempo and time signature during a song, respectively.

 You can use :py:func:`bpm2tempo` and :py:func:`tempo2bpm` to convert to and